qcoral/qcoral/README.md

-## Hi there!!
+## Hi there!

-Seems you found my github. welcome!!! in my pinned are actual projects that you may find useful; there's a ton of repos to filter through otherwise, so hopefully that makes it a little easier to find what's good!
+Seems you found my github. welcome!! in my pinned are actual projects that you may find useful/interesting.

-Personal site exists [here](https://alexren.me).
-Check it out I think
+Personal site [here](https://alexren.me)!
+A little dated. will probably remake this one soon

-uhhh fun fact: i hosted a hardware hackathon at github hq!! video [here](https://www.youtube.com/watch?v=kaEFv7e49mo)
+Fun fact ab me: I hosted a 4-day hardware hackathon at github headquarters! video [here](https://www.youtube.com/watch?v=kaEFv7e49mo)